lamhoangx/Arch_VIPER_MVVM/README.md

 > The template to quickly generates skeleton files that module need to apply VIPER architecture.

 # Screenshots
-Both of the architecture is the same screens
+Both of the architectures, screens is the same.
 <table>
     <tr>
         <td><img src="img/main.png" width="400"/></td>